 WHAT IS THE A TO Z FUND?

-The A to Z Fund raises money for school leaders to use for field trips, music, sports, and other underfunded opportunities from A to Z. Meet some of our spring 2017 grantees and learn more in the videos below.
+The A to Z Fund raises money for school leaders to use for field trips, music, sports, and other underfunded opportunities from A to Z. Meet some of our past grantees and learn more in the videos below.

 HOW TO APPLY